Endpoint Factorization for Semileptonic Decays of Boosted and Resonant Off-Shell Top Quarks with a Large-Radius Bottom Jet: Introduction

 The factorization formula we derive in this article refers to boosted $t\bar t$ production ($E_{cm}=Q\gg m_t$) in the double resonant region with a semileptonically decaying top quark into a low mass $b$-jet, a neutrino $\nu_\ell$ and a charged lepton $\ell^+$.
 The formula does not rely on the NW limit and combines the factorization of production and decay stage radiation, when they cannot interfere for kinematic reasons, with an additional factorization of radiation arising coherently from the production or decay stage, which contains non-factorizable effects when both types of radiation occupy the same phase space region and interfere.
 The factorization also provides the means for the summation of all large logarithms and a first principles description of the dominant hadronization effects which in particular includes those which are linearly sensitive to $\Lambda_{\rm QCD}$.
-The low mass $b$-jet is defined as all the hadronic radiation in the top quark hemisphere defined with respect to the thrust axis of the entire event, and the factorization allows for the description of differential distributions constructed from the momenta of the (inclusive) $b$-jet and the leptons.
+The low mass $b$-jet is defined as all the hadronic radiation in the top quark hemisphere defined with respect to the thrust axis of the entire event, and the factorization allows for the description of differential distributions constructed from the momenta of the (large-radius hemisphere) $b$-jet and the leptons.
 The antitop jet is treated fully inclusively.
+Our factorization applies to the process where $W$ from the top decays into a lepton pair and the antitop decays fully hadronically, and requites that the neutrino momentum is reconstructed.